PulseWaves/Specification/specification.rst

     "Scan Direction", "1 bit (bit 15)", "1 bit"

 GPS time:
   The GPS time at which the laser pulse was fired.
 For compatibility with LAS 1.4 this field will usually store either the GPS week time or the Adjusted Standard GPS time as a double-precision floating point number.
-This is specified by the global encoding bits in the PuLSe header.
+This is specified by the global encoding bits in the Pulse header.

 Offset to WaveSamples:
   The offset in bytes from the start of the Waves file to the samples of the waveform.
 How the pulse is sampled is described in the indexed "Pulse Descriptor Record".